top of page

 Culinary Escapes

-Indulge your palate with culinary delights at acclaimed eateries like Cluny Bistro, El Catrin, Madrina, Mill St Brewery, and Spirit of York Distillery, where artisanal spirits flow and delectable cuisine tantalizes the taste buds.
+From local favourites like Cluny Bistro, El Catrin, Madrina, Mill St Brewery, and Spirit of York Distillery, where artisanal spirits flow and delectable cuisine tantalizes the taste buds, to the growing collection of restaurants along King East and the nearby waterfront, and Canary District, this is one of downtown Toronto's most walkable and vibrant places to call home.

 Celebrate The Seasons